 All other device installation, dismantling, transport, relocation, repair and/or testing involving the radioactive material, its shielding and/or containment must be performed by persons specifically licensed by the NRC or an agreement state.
-Device must be tested for radioactive leakage and correct functioning of the shutter mechanism and the ON-OFF indication at installation and source replacement by persons specifically licensed by the NRC or an agreement state.
-Testing shall be done at no longer than 6 month intervals (periodic tests) and 36 month intervals (leak test), following the procedures stated in the instruction manual.
-Loss, theft, obstruction or transfer of the device as well as damage to or failure of the shielding and/or the source containment must be reported to the NRC or an agreement state.
+Device must be tested for radioactive leakage and correct functioning of the shutter mechanism and the ON-OFF indicator at installation and at source replacement by persons specifically licensed by the NRC or an agreement state.
+After initial commissioning and testing follow up Testing shall be done at no longer than 6 month intervals, following the procedures stated in the instruction manual.
+Loss, theft, obstruction or transfer of the device as well as damage to or failure of the shielding and/or the source containment must be reported to the NRC or an Agreement State.